jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 where $t =  1 - \exp(-smoothing \times \Delta t)$ for exponential damping and $smoothing$ is a parameter that controls the smoothness of the camera.
 For example, for a framerate of 60 fps, a value of 10 for the smoothing means $t = 1 - \exp(-10 \times \frac{1}{60}) = 0.154$ so every frame the camera is rotating 15.4% of the way towards the target orientation.
 This is compounded, so the camera rotates towards the target without actually reaching it.

-To implement smoothing in a first-person camera we add a target orientation quaternion to the Camera class and change the quaternion calculations so that we rotate this quaternion based on the mouse input.
-We then use SLERP to calculate the interpolated quaternion between the current orientation quaternion and the target orientation quaternion ({numref}`slerped-camera-figure`).
-This interpolated quaternion becomes the new orientation quaternion and is used to perform the rotations on the camera vectors.
+To implement smoothing in a first-person camera we add a target camera quaternion to the Camera class and change the quaternion calculations so that we rotate this quaternion based on the mouse input.
+We then use SLERP to calculate the interpolated quaternion between the current camera quaternion and the target camera quaternion ({numref}`slerped-camera-figure`).
+This interpolated quaternion becomes the new camera quaternion and is used to perform the rotations on the camera vectors.

 ```{figure} ../_images/10_slerped_camera.svg
 :width: 350